WolfgangMehner/lua-support/README.md

 Notable new feature:

 - Run Lua in a terminal window directly inside the editor.
-- Enable fully for Neovim.
+- Fully enabled for Neovim.

 The terminal window relies on the new `+terminal` feature, which becomes available with a patch level of approx. `8.0.1000`.